-Plastic is Poison
+Plastic can be Poison

 Eventually, plastics that are littered, burned or dumped will degrade into these poisonous chemicals.
 Over time, when these chemicals leach into the land, water and air, they are absorbed by plants and animals.
 Even engineered dump sites are not a solution.
-Whether it is ten years, or one hundred, these chemicals will eventually seep into the biosphere and affect the local web of life.
+Whether it is ten or one hundred years, these chemicals will eventually seep into the biosphere and affect the local web of life.

 - Read a scientific paper on plastic degradation: Plastic Degradation and Its Environmental Implications